htranin/classificationXray/README.md

 When a source is unambiguously identified in the set of Vizier catalogs (meaning one of the <code>is...</code> column is non-zero and all other are zero), the value encoding the source type (which is by default, 0: QSO, 1: Star, 2: gal_XRB, 3: CV, 4: AGN, 5: ex_xrb, 6: extended) is stored in the column <code>class</code>, later used for training.
 Unidentified sources have no value (NULL / nan) in the <code>class</code> column.

+The output of the code is a catalog "..._with_counterparts_x_loc_typ.fits" containing the same number of entries as the input catalog.

 ### Documentation on <code>classify_new.py</code>